Why Fintech Companies Should Choose MPC Wallets to Go On-Chain

 The Rise of MPC Wallets

-Multi-Party Computation (MPC) changes this by splitting the private key into shares held across devices, servers, or even geographies.
-The full key never exists in one place, but transactions can still be signed collaboratively.
+MPC Wallets have become the Critical Infrastructure for Enterprise-Grade Web3 Security.
+MPC changes the game by splitting the private key into shares held across devices, servers, or even geographies.
+The full key never exists in one place.

 This brings three huge advantages: